Guidance for Fitness to Study Procedures

 3. Physical or mental health conditions that impact daily functioning and participation.

-4. Concerns raised by faculty, advisors, or peers regarding the student’s well-being.
+4. Concerns raised by faculty, advisors, or peers regarding the student’s health or well-being issues.

-5. Behavior that suggests the student may be a risk to themselves or others.
+5. Behavior suggesting the student may pose a risk to themselves or others.

 2. Assessment & Support Process